Dr. Patel

 Aftercare for Socket Preservation

 Following your procedure, it will be important to follow aftercare instructions to protect your gumline and reduce discomfort you might have while your socket is healing.
 Your periodontist may recommend avoiding brushing your teeth for one or two days following the procedure.
-It will also be important to not create unnecessary pressure in your mouth, which can occur when using a straw or smoking.
+It will also be important not to create unnecessary pressure in your mouth, which can occur when using a straw or smoking.
 Finally, you will need to stick to a soft food diet, slowly reintroducing hard foods as your recovery progresses.
 Failure to follow these instructions can result in the formation of a dry socket, which will slow the healing process.

 Once you have fully recovered, the best way to maximize the benefits and longevity of this procedure is to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
-In addition to practicing consistent and proper oral selfcare, it is also important to schedule regular checkups every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk for developing additional periodontal issues and will continue enjoying a bright and healthy smile.
+In addition to practicing consistent and proper oral self-care, it is also important to schedule regular checkups every six months.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile.

 Socket Preservation Cost

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

-• We accept Discover, Visa, MasterCard, and American Express
+- We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+- Full payment is due after services are rendered

-• Payment plan options are available via www.CareCredit.com
+- Payment plan options are available via www.CareCredit.com

 PERIODONTAL SERVICES

 To determine if you have gum disease, your periodontist will measure the space between your teeth and gums.
 Patients who have pockets that are deeper than the average depth of three millimeters or less will be considered candidates for treating gum disease.
-Depending upon how severe your case is, your periodontist will suggest a follow up appointment, during which several different treatment options may be recommended.
+Depending upon how severe your case is, your periodontist will suggest a follow-up appointment, during which several different treatment options may be recommended.

 Schedule Your Visit Today